COVID-19

 • Rapid breathing

-*These symptoms lists are not all inclusive.
+*These symptoms listed are not all inclusive.

 Please consult your medical provider for any other symptoms that are severe or concerning.